LQTrung05/Learn_Net_framework/README.md

-# Learn-.Net-framework
+# Learn .Net framework
-This is repo using learn anything about .Net framework.
+This is repository for learning everything about .Net framework.